Mariam22-hub/nawy-task/README.md

 | GET    | `/api/v1/listings/:id` | Get listing details by UUID      |

 #### API Validation
-Backend uses middleware validation (Zod) with ListingSchemaDTO to ensure request data correctness.
+Backend & Frontend uses middleware validation (Zod) with ListingSchemaDTO to ensure request data correctness.

 ## Swagger API Documentation
 You can access the Swagger UI to explore and test backend API endpoints at: